aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _167_ This next step from value to money is a necessary extension because producers do not come into contact with one another on the market through barter, their purchases are mediated through the market.

-_168_ It takes a long time and a certain amount of development before this market becomes a generalised law, before the production of commodities has become fully developed, but underneath this law, whose relations are obscured or reified because the way the market operates is not necessarily traceable _‘is therefore a secret hidden under the apparent movements in the relative values of commodities’._
+_168_ A fully-fledged market of commodity production develops over a long time-frame.

-_169_ The reified character of these social relations find their expression in the self-evidently incorrect assertions put forward by orthodox political economists.
+_169_ Its operations and relations are obscured or reified, which finds its expression in the incorrect and self-serving assertions put forward by orthodox political economists.

 _[175 footnote: ‘the vulgar economists confine themselves to systematising in a pedantic way, and proclaiming for everlasting truths, the banal and complacent notions held by the bourgeois agents of production about their own world, which is to them the best possible one’, and he calls a few of these economists dwarfs and asses.]_

-_170_ Uses feudalism and the story of Robinson Crusoe (a novel written by Daniel Defoe and published in 1719 about a man who washes up on an island off the coast of Venezuela and establishes a ‘self-sufficient society’) in order to describe moments, whether historical or imagined, in which the trajectory of commodities, outputs of labour and / or agriculture are clear: _‘the social relations between individuals in the performance of their labour appear at all events as their own personal relations, and are not disguised as social relations between things, between the products of labour’._
+_170_ Uses feudalism and the story of _Robinson Crusoe_ (a 1719 novel written by Daniel Defoe about a man who washes up on an island off the coast of Venezuela and establishes a ‘self-sufficient society’) to describe moments, both historical or imagined, in which the trajectory of commodities, outputs of labour and / or agriculture are clear, as it appears as personal relations and not social relations between things.

-_171_ Rare, brief reference to what a communist society would look like:
+_171_ Reference to what a communist society would look like:

 _‘Let us finally imagine…an association of free men, working with the means of production held in common, and expending their many different forms of labour-power in full self-awareness as one single social labour force’._

-_172 - 176_ Just some fantastic riffs on political economy and Christianity.
+_172 - 176_ Class series of riffs on political economy and Christianity.

-**Chapter 2: The Process of Exchange**
+*Chapter 2: The Process of Exchange*

-_178_ Commodities cannot circulate by themselves,

-_179_ their buyers and sellers must encounter one another in the market as 'personifications of economic relations'
+_178 - 9_ Commodities cannot circulate by themselves, their buyers and sellers must encounter one another in the market as 'personifications of economic relations'

 For the seller, a commodity has no use-value, for the buyer it does.
 This changing of hands constitutes exchange.

 _181_ Money arises out of these requirements and further entrenches the separation between use-value and value.

-_182 - 3_ Brief account of the historical roots of money, how it first arises among nomadic peoples because 'all their worldly possessions are in a movable and therefore directly alienable form, and because their mode of life, by continually bringing them into contact with foreign communities, encourages the exchange of products'.
+_182 - 3_ Brief account of the historical roots of money, how it first arises among nomadic peoples because their possessions are mobile and their form of life brings them into contact with other communities, encouraging the exchange of products.

-_183_ In order to better service the needs of circulation in a modern society, the money-form assumes the shape of precious metals as these are naturally the commodities best fitted to 'perform the social function of a universal equivalent'
+_183_ In order to better service the needs of circulation in a modern society, the money-form assumes the shape of precious metals as these are the commodities best fitted to 'perform the social function of a universal equivalent.

 _184_ firstly because their 'every sample possesses the same uniform quantity' and secondly because they are divisible.

 _185_ Just because precious metals represent a symbol of value does not mean that they are unreal; they give witness to an actual social relationship, namely a series of exchanges which necessitate a common unit.

 As with commodities, precious metals exist on both the concrete and abstract levels: 'every commodity is a symbol, since, as value, it is only the material shell of the human labour expended on it'.

-_186_ Money is also similar to the commodity in the sense that its value can only be expressed in other forms of itself, this value being determined 'by the labour-time required for its production...expressed in the quantity of any other commodity in which the same amount of labour-time is congealed'.
+_186_ Money is also similar to the commodity in the sense that its value can only be expressed in other forms of itself.
+This value is determined 'by the labour-time required for its production...expressed in the quantity of any other commodity in which the same amount of labour-time is congealed'.

 _187_ Once money has become a universal equivalent, human activity becomes increasingly atomised: 'Their own relations of production...assume a material shape which is independent of their control and their conscious individual action'.

-**Chapter 3: Money, or the Circulation of Commodities**
+*Chapter 3: Money, or the Circulation of Commodities*

 **1. The Measure of Values**